proxystore/taps/docs/guides/creating-apps.md

 3. The `close()` method can be used to close any stateful connection objects create in `__init__` or perform any clean up if needed.
 4. Once `FoobarApp` is instantiated by the CLI, `FoobarApp.run()` will be invoked.
    This method takes two arguments: a [`AppEngine`][taps.engine.AppEngine] and a path to the invocations run directory.
-   Workflows are free to use the run directory as needed, such as to store result files.
+   Applications are free to use the run directory as needed, such as to store result files.

 The [`AppEngine`][taps.engine.AppEngine] is the key abstraction of the TaPS framework.
 The CLI arguments provided by the user for the compute engine, data management, and task logging logic are used to create a [`AppEngine`][taps.engine.AppEngine] instance which is then provided to the application.